dhyeymistri/Redbus_backend/README.md

 - **URL**: `http://localhost:3000/getWalletBalance/{userID}`

-## Withdraw Money from Wallet Endpoint
+## Withdraw Money From Wallet Endpoint

 This API endpoint allows user to withdraw a certain amount from his/her wallet